Early Years of Base Ball

 In 1937, Dr. Jean Piccard, a Professor of Aeronautics at the University of Minnesota, was sponsored by the Rochester Kiwanis Club to launch an experimental balloon flight from Soldiers Field.
 A few facts: The experiment used a total of 94 hydrogen filled balloons and the cost of the experiment then was estimated at $2,500.
 Today it would be at least $41,000.
 This exhibit ran from July – August 2012.

 RF Evans Impressions

-Mr. Ralph Folland Evans came to Olmsted County for a very specific reason: to work with a friend in the design of a new hotel.
-What became of that project was part of a local landmark, and a series of watercolors capture the viewer’s attention.
+Mr. Ralph Folland Evans came to Olmsted County for a very specific reason, to work with a friend in the design of a new hotel.
+What became of that project was part of a local landmark and a series of watercolors that capture the viewer’s attention.

 Beyond the Frame